m0ngr31/kanzi/README.md

 - AWS_SECRET_ACCESS_KEY
 - LAMBDA_ROLE

-The environment variables are stored in an `.env` file which you need to create yourself from a copy of `.env.sample`
+The environment variables are stored in an `.env` file which you need to create yourself from a copy of `.env.lambda`

 **Take care with your `.env` file, it contains access details that you do not want to be uploaded to any public repositories (or pasted in a forum)**